croaky/procman/README.md

 web     | [67296] - Worker 0 (PID: 67330) booted in 0.9s, phase: 0
 ```

+## Prior art

 Forked from [Hivemind](https://github.com/DarthSim/hivemind) by Sergey "DarthSim" Aleksandrovich,
 which was inspired by [Foreman](https://github.com/ddollar/foreman) by David Dollar.

+Differences between Procman, Hivemind, and Foreman?

+- Procman is for macOS only; Hivemind and Foreman support Linux.
+- Procman expects processes to be defined in `Procfile.dev` from the directory
+  from which you run `procman`; Hivemind and Foreman are agnostic about the file
+  name and location.
+- Procman runs only one process per process type; Foreman supports multiple
+  processes per process type (e.g. `web=1,worker=2`).
+- Procman runs the processes in `Procfile.dev` "as-is"; Hivemind loads
+  environment variables from `.env` before running.
+- Procman and Hivemind are written in Go; Foreman is written in Ruby.

+Why create Procman?

+- I had been using `foreman` locally and my app was feeling a little sluggish.
+  I wanted to keep using a process manager and wondered if something more
+  purpose-built for me and my team would feel better.
+- I wanted to learn a bit more about testing with Go.
+Given the complexities in
+  `procman` of dealing with Unix pipes, concurrency, mutexes, signal handling,
+  and more, this felt like a worthwhile learning experience.

+## Author

+Dan Croak (@croaky)

+## License

+Procman is licensed under the MIT license.

+See LICENSE for the full license text.